Paulino Santos: Personal life

-Early military service (1916-1930)
+Early military service (1916–1930)

 As a soldier, Santos served in the Lanao campaign in 1916, where he sustained wounds from a Moro spear, and in the Bayang Cota campaign in 1917, where he was wounded anew, but this time by bullets.
 As government cannons were bombarding the Muslim bulwark of Lumamba, Lieutenant Santos led his platoon in penetrating the formerly secure redoubt, through an opening made in the barricade, and immediately erected a ladder to scale the first kota.
 Immediately, he and his men engaged its defenders in a bloody hand-to-hand combat, killing 30 of them, and thus preserving the lives of government soldiers.
 For this exceptional military feat, Governor General Frank Murphy bestowed on him the Medal of Valor, the highest Philippine military award for "gallantry in action", just before the inauguration of the Commonwealth government in 1935.

-Public service and return to military service (1930-1938)
+Public service and return to military service (1930–1938)

 In 1930, after his retirement from the Constabulary, Santos would be appointed Director of the Bureau of Prisons.
 He was primarily responsible for the founding of the Davao Penal Colony in 1932 and overseeing the transfer of the national prison from its old site in Manila to a new one in Muntinlupa in 1935.
 Later that year, he would be named as aide-de-camp to President Manuel Quezon's inaugural ceremony, accompanying the President from the Legislative Building to the Malacañang Palace.

 In early 1936, he was recalled to military service through his appointment as brigadier general and assistant chief of staff of the Philippine Army by President Quezon, while retaining his position as Director of the Bureau of Prisons.
 However, by May of that year, he was named Chief of Staff of the Army with the rank of major general.

-Contemporaries have described Santos has having no tolerance for interference with his official authority and not afraid of anyone.
+Contemporaries have described Santos as having no tolerance for interference with his official authority and not afraid of anyone.
 Former Governor-General Francis Burton Harrison described him as "very conscientious and is fiery tempered about his work; he has no patience with political or personal promotion seekers.
 He is quick on the trigger about resigning if he meets a serious obstacle in administration–as he did with General Wood."

 In 1937, President Quezon ordered him to combat the problem of Moro piracy in the south through the destruction of the pirates’ kotas, particularly Kota Dilausan, in Lanao.
 Later in December of that year, during his return from an inspection tour of army operations against Muslim outlaws entrenched in cottas near Camp Keithley in Marawi, the aircraft carrying General Santos, Colonel Fidel Segundo, and several other officers was reported missing after being forced to land amid typhoon conditions.
 After several days of search efforts, a U.S. Army aircraft located the party marooned on Anirong Island off the coast of Tayabas Province.

 His term as Army chief of staff ended in December 1938, with Deputy Chief of Staff General Basilio Valdes replacing him.